Do you sigh every time you pass along those landscaped and nice colored houses with a front yard that smiles at you and makes you stop to watch?

 Things Welcomed In Your Compost Box:

-old straw stems of vegetables, leafy stalks, cardboard packaging, boxes of eggs, paper bags and similar products, newspapers, ash from wood, (not coal), coffee.
+SLOW ROT: old straw, stems of vegetable, leafy stalks, cardboard packaging, boxes of eggs, paper bags and similar products, newspapers, ash from wood, (not coal), coffee.

 This one is easy.
 Build-in an automatic sprinkler system in your yard.
 If you live in a droughty area and want your plants to look top-notch while you are at work this is the way to go.
 Expensive one but is a must.
 You can program it to water it 3 times/week for 3 hours and this should be enough.
 You can control it even from your smartphone.